 Some 98% of HR leaders are charged with handling conflict at work, and business environments with heightened instances of conflict experience greater turnover, increased sick leave and absenteeism, unproductive use of valuable time and increased legal costs.

-The survey, conducted by US-based Employee Development Systems (EDS), found that 81% of HR professionals have experienced an employee resigning as a result of conflict, and 77% have seen it result in increased absenteeism.
+Those are the findings of a 2012 survey by Employee Development Systems (EDS), which also found that 81% of HR professionals have experienced an employee resigning as a result of conflict, and 77% have seen it result in increased absenteeism.

-After canvassing the experiences of more than 350 HR professionals, common root causes of workplace conflict included:
+After canvassing the experiences of more than 350 HR professionals, the survey concluded that common root causes of workplace conflict included:

 1. Impose a deadline to resolve the conflict.
 In a non-threatening way, make sure that your staff understand that when people waste time arguing, everyone loses eventually.